-Residents in this program have rotations at Southside Hospital, in Bayshore, NY, at Westchester Medical Center, NY, at Phelps Memorial Hospital, Sleepy Hollow, at Jacobi Medical Center in the Bronx, and at NYU Langone - Brooklyn, in Sunset Park, Brooklyn.
+Residents in this program have rotations at Westchester Medical Center, (Valhalla and NY), at Phelps Memorial Hospital (Sleepy Hollow, NY), at Jacobi Medical Center in the Bronx, and Plainview, NY.
 While there is public transportation, it doesn’t run at all hours to those locations.
 Residents without cars often carpool or rent a car during these months.

 What are some outdoor activities to do in and around New York?

 In the city, some favorite outdoor things to do every day include running or biking along Central Park, Riverside Park, or Brooklyn Bridge Park.
 The Highline is a must visit, as we as the new "Floating Park' called Little Island.
 Some of the best beaches in NYC are a few hours away, others even closer.
 The most popular is Rockaway Beach and Boardwalk, you can’t beat the few-blocks-off proximity to the subway.
 Iconic Coney Island is bursting with activity throughout the summer and even during the off-season.
 Orchard Beach, Bronx's sole public beach, was proclaimed "The Riviera of New York" when it was created in the 1930s.